folio-org/folio-ansible/doc/ansible-roles.md

 ## ui-users
-Adds the ui-users module to stripes-core from https://repository.folio.org/repository/npm-folioci/ Depends on stripes-core and tenant-data.
+Adds the ui-users module to stripes-core from https://repository.folio.org/repository/npm-folioci/ Depends on stripes-core.

-*Note: without a running Okapi instance with mod-users, this role will fail.
+*Note: without a running Okapi instance and a configured tenant, the Users application will not run.
 Sample user data is available in mod-users-data.*

 ## yarn
 Installs the [yarn package manager](https://yarnpkg.com) from the yarn